 Credential Program

-Application portfolios for the 2022 Fall credential cohort are due on March 15, 2022.
+Application portfolios for the Spring credential program are due on October 15.
+Applications for the Fall credential program are due March 15.

 About the Credential

-Undergraduates who have completed the CalTeach minor and have declared a major in a science, technology, engineering, or mathematics (STEM) field are eligible to apply for the credential program, which supports them to get a math or science secondary school teaching credential and begin teaching middle or high school after graduating.
-Students admitted to the credential program engage in student teaching and enroll concurrently in the final CalTeach course, EDSTEM 303: Apprentice Teaching.
+Undergraduates who have completed the CalTeach minor and declared a major in a science, technology, engineering, or mathematics (STEM) field are eligible to apply for the credential program.
+This program supports them in obtaining a math or science secondary school teaching credential, allowing them to begin teaching in middle or high school upon graduation.
+Students admitted to the credential program will participate in student teaching while concurrently enrolling in the final CalTeach course, EDSTEM 303: Apprentice Teaching.

-The CalTeach Credential Program is unusual in the state of California in that it grants credentials concurrent with undergraduate education.
-This allows aspiring teachers to enter the classroom sooner, and with less expense, than they would have with a typical post-baccalaureate credential.
+The CalTeach Credential Program is unique in the state of California as it grants credentials concurrently with undergraduate education.
+This enables aspiring teachers to enter the classroom sooner and at a reduced cost compared to a typical post-baccalaureate credential program.

 Application